Usage¶

 After detecting insertions, we use the generated RNA-seq alignment to quantify exon expression counts for the given sample.
 These counts are later used to test for differential expression when identifying candidate genes from a group of samples.

-The expression counts are generated using the imfusion-expression
+The expression counts are generated using the imfusion-expression command:

 imfusion-expression \